Skip to Main Content

 What does flood insurance cover?

-Flood insurance policies from the National Flood Insurance Program (NFIP) come with two types of coverage: dwelling coverage and contents coverage.
+Flood insurance policies from the National Flood Insurance Program come with two types of coverage: dwelling coverage and contents coverage.
 Here is what’s covered:

 • Dwelling coverage: This is the backbone of your flood insurance and is mandatory to purchase a policy — you cannot waive your dwelling coverage.
 Dwelling coverage provides financial protection from the damage that flooding can cause to the structure of your home, built-in appliances and attached structures.
 If you get NFIP coverage, the dwelling insurance portion of your policy is capped at $250,000, regardless of the market value of your home.